Your web site is the digital presence of your business on the Web. It also hosts the landing pages of your digital marketing campaigns.

-The first two options are “all-in-one” platform that you can complete all 3 steps at one place.
+The first three options are “all-in-one” platform that you can complete all 3 steps at one place.
 For WordPress, you will need to register for a domain name, decide on a hosting provider, and install the software.
 Some companies, however, provide solutions to combine all 3 steps.
 Examples include GoDaddy (all 3 steps), AWS and DigitalOcean (steps 2 & 3).

 You can read about the comparisons here:

 Here is a video explaining the pros-and-cons of Godaddy Website Builder vs WordPress.

 Regardless of which option you choose, the cost of hosting and running a function website with your own domain should not cost more than U$200 per year, unless you have a really complex digital business.